01Look for Below-Market Rents when Purchasing

-Of course, this skews some of the valuation and ROI calculations, but in a good way if you see it.
+This skews some of the valuation and ROI calculations, but in a good way if you see it.
 When there is more rent available, actual rents skew the calculations in the wrong direction.

 02Look for Favorable Financing that Reduces Cash Outflow